 McCalls patterns carry a small selection of historical patterns.
 I have used many of these patterns to make a variety of costumes.

 I have mentioned before that Simplicity patterns have the best selection for a variety of costume patterns.
-Including pioneer
+These patterns are just a sample of historical costume sewing patterns available.

 Of course footwear was important.
 Both for practical and fashionable reasons.
 No different than today.